FakeOut: Leveraging Out-of-domain Self-supervision for Multi-modal Video Deepfake Detection: Abstract

 \section{Abstract}

 Video synthesis methods rapidly improved in recent years, allowing easy creation of synthetic humans.
 This poses a problem, especially in the era of social media, as synthetic videos of speaking humans can be used to spread misinformation in a convincing manner.
 Thus, there is a pressing need for accurate and robust deepfake detection methods, that can detect forgery techniques not seen during training.
 In this work, we explore whether this can be done by leveraging a multi-modal, out-of-domain backbone trained in a self-supervised manner, adapted to the video deepfake domain.
 We propose FakeOut; a novel approach that relies on multi-modal data throughout both the pre-training phase and the adaption phase.
 We demonstrate the efficacy and robustness of FakeOut in detecting various types of deepfakes, especially manipulations which were not seen during training.
-Our method achieves state-of-the-art results in cross-manipulation and cross-dataset generalization.
-This study shows that, perhaps surprisingly, training on out-of-domain videos (i.e., videos with no speaking humans), can lead to better deepfake detection systems.
-Code is available on GitHub\footnote{\url{https://github.com/gilikn/FakeOut}}.
+Our method achieves state-of-the-art results in cross-dataset generalization on audio-visual datasets.
+This study shows that, perhaps surprisingly, training on out-of-domain videos (i.e., not especially featuring speaking humans), can lead to better deepfake detection systems. \begin{arxivPrint} Code is available on GitHub\footnote{\url{https://github.com/gilikn/FakeOut}}.\end{arxivPrint}

 {\ensuremath{h^c}} {\ensuremath{h^f}} {\ensuremath{\hat{h}^f}} {\ensuremath{f}} {\ensuremath{f'}}

 {\ensuremath{F}}

 {\ensuremath{f_{dd}}} {\ensuremath{F_{dd}}}